Trump Tightens Rules for Mail Voting

 Trump Restricts Mail Voting

-President Trump issued an order to create nationwide voter lists and restrict mail voting.
+President Trump issued an order to create nationwide voter lists, limiting mail voting.

 Legal Challenges Expected

-Civil rights groups and Democrats will file lawsuits against the new rules.
+Civil rights groups and Democrats plan to sue the new voting rules.

-The reform changes rules about how votes are counted.
+Trump implemented a controversial reform changing how votes are counted.

 Trump claims there is widespread fraud in postal voting.

-Many Americans and legal professionals lack concrete evidence of widespread fraud.
+Many Americans and legal professionals lack evidence of widespread fraud.